top of page

 The term "waterproof flexible printed circuit board" may cause confusion unless we delve into the issue from the perspective of the pure circuit material.
 Although the flexible circuit board itself has some moisture-proof properties, the true waterproof effect depends on the protection methods of the components and interfaces.
 Coatings can provide basic protection, but to achieve a level of protection like IPX7 or IPX8, encapsulation is indispensable.

 By combining reasonable design with appropriate waterproofing methods, you can create electronic devices that can operate normally even in the harshest environments.
+Let us help you make your flexible circuits waterproof—effectively and affordably.

 Comments